What you need to know about probationary periods

 You must also give the employee an opportunity to respond to these three points.

-There are grounds when you can dismiss someone during their probationary period.
+The usual employment law grounds for when you can dismiss an employee continue to apply during a probationary period.
 These include serious misconduct that ‘deeply impairs or is destructive of the relationship of trust and confidence’, or failure to reach the expected standards of performance.

-However, Dahanayake stresses that you are required to act as any “fair and reasonable employer could in all the circumstances before dismissing the employee”.
+However, Kimpton stresses that you are required to act as any “fair and reasonable employer could in all the circumstances before dismissing the employee”.

 “This means the dismissal will need to be substantively justified and a fair and proper process will need to be followed, including proposing dismissal to the employee and seeking and considering their feedback on that proposal," he says.